No Pretending Allowed – Time To Get REAL About Real Estate

 Here are four of the most common pitfalls new investors face:

-- Tenants – They live in the old world of thinking that "tenants are always bad and are going to make it hard on me."
+- Tenants They live in the old world of thinking that “tenants are always bad and are going to make it hard on me.”
 Strategic investors quickly understand that tenants are actually clients of their business and they should be treated as such.
 Thanking them for their business, using them for referrals, and providing them a wonderful product (i.e. a nice, safe home for rent) at a price that works for both parties are just a few ways to be a great landlord and great investor.
+You could even go the extra mile and arrange for a good service to help them move in or out if possible, such as working with a Man and van balham has to offer if you’re investing in that region to name but one example.

 Patience is a Virtue